What Exactly Is the ISO Process Approach?

 So, bottom line is that you are not required to rearrange your audit program to “audit processes” per se.
 But you do need to be sure your auditors are aware of your processes and how they are organized, managed and currently performing.
-They can then provide useful feedback to your key process owners as to how well they are implemented and areas needing improvement.
-As a minimum, you need to determine the scope and frequency of your audits based on, among other factors, how well your key processes are performing.

 The Need for a Process to Manage Processes

 So, an effective implementation of the “Process Approach” would start by laying out how you will select, manage and improve the most critical business processes that impact your customers and internal management objectives.
 This would include assigning responsibility to certain individuals or teams to take charge of your key processes.
 Teams work well when processes cut across your organizational structure.
 Then, these process owners will monitor and improve these processes on an ongoing basis taking full responsibility for their performance.